Multiple Time Frame Analysis

 Position traders

-Position trader using the daily trading chart wants to go short, checks weekly chart, weekly looks like one below, since weekly portrays the trend is moving down, then decides from the analysis it's okay to sell.
+Position trader using the daily chart wants to go short, checks weekly chart, weekly looks like one below, since weekly portrays the trend is moving down, then decides from the analysis it's okay to sell.

 How to Define A Trend

-Using a indices trading system has Three indicators - Moving Average Cross Over System, RSI & MACD & uses simple guide-lines to define the trend.
+Using a trading system has Three indicators - Moving Average Cross Over System, RSI & MACD & uses simple guide-lines to define the trend.
 The rules are:

 Upwards trend